France vows immediate action in Central African Republic after battle

 "We've received numerous reports from very credible sources of extrajudicial executions," said Joanne Mariner, a crisis expert with Amnesty International who is in Bangui.

 "This underscores the need for international troops to arrive and secure the city.
-The situation is quickly spiraling out of control," Mariner said.
+The situation is quickly spiralling out of control," Mariner said.

-Fifty-three bodies had been brought to a mosque in Bangui's PK5 neighborhood.
+Fifty-three bodies had been brought to a mosque in Bangui's PK5 neighbourhood.
 Most victims appeared to have been clubbed or hacked to death, a Reuters witness said.

 Samuel Hanryon, who works for medical charity Medecins Sans Frontieres at Bangui's Hopital Communautaire, said there were another 52 bodies at the morgue there.